kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

 A policy consists of different clauses, such as:
 - Match: It selects the resources to be included in a rule.
-- Exclude: It selects all but excludes resources that match the specified criteria.
+- Exclude: It selects a subset of the resources from the match block which should be excluded from a rule.

 > Match and Exclude are used to select resources, users, user groups, service accounts, namespaced roles, and cluster-wide roles.